Most of the time when you apply for a life insurance policy, you need to provide a urine sample as part of your medical examination.

 A urinalysis can detect several health problems.
 First, the insurance company will check whether there is sugar in your urine.
 This is known as glycosuria and could be a sign of undetected diabetes.

 The urinalysis will also review the proteins in your urine for signs of kidney disease.
 The urinalysis will also check whether red and/or white blood cells are showing up in your urine.
 Red blood cells could be a sign of a blood disorder or problems with one of your organs.
-White blood cells could be the sign of an infection.
+White blood cells could be a sign of an infection.

 Beyond these medical tests, the urinalysis also tries to detect traces of nicotine and illegal drugs as some applicants lie about their tobacco and drug use on their applications.